Sunday Wheeling Suspension Bridge Jumper Was A False Report

 Wheeling P-D say they watched security footage of people throwing things into the river from the suspension bridge- things police say “were clearly not a body.”

-Officials also tell us they talked to a woman who’s name was mentioned as the possible jumper.
+Officials also tell us they talked to a woman whose name was mentioned as the possible jumper.